-Outlook (Stable, Positive, Negative, Developing) Indicates the potential and direction of a rating over the intermediate term in response to trends in economic and/or fundamental business/financial conditions.
-It is not necessarily a precursor to a rating change.
-'Stable' outlook means a rating is not likely to change.
-'Positive' means it may be raised.
-'Negative' means it may be lowered.
-Where the trends have conflicting elements, the outlook may be described as 'Developing'.
+Outlook (Stable, Positive, Negative, Rating Watch Alerts to the Suspension It is not Withdrawn A rating is Harmonization A Developing) Indicates the potential possibility of a rating possible to update withdrawn on a) termination change in rating due to and direction of a rating over the change subsequent to, or, in an opinion due to of rating mandate, b) revision in applicable intermediate term in response to anticipation of some lack of requisite cessation of underlying methodology or trends in economic and/or fundamental material identifiable event information. entity, c) the rating remains underlying scale. business/financial conditions.
+It is not with indeterminable rating Opinion should be suspended for six months, necessarily a precursor to a rating implications.
+But it does not resumed in or/and d) PACRA finds it change.
+'Stable' outlook means a mean that a rating change is foreseeable future. impractical to surveill the rating is not likely to change. inevitable.
+A watch should However, if this opinion due to lack of 'Positive' means it may be raised. be resolved within does not happen requisite information.
+'Negative' means it may be lowered. foreseeable future, but may within six (6) Where the trends have conflicting continue if underlying months, the rating elements, the outlook may be circumstances are not should be described as 'Developing'. settled.
+Rating watch may considered accompany rating outlook withdrawn. of the respective opinion.